FWI can be used as part of any Prestack Depth Migration (PSDM) velocity model building workflow with virtually no time impact.

-The method begins from an initial starting model which is then iteratively improved using a sequence of linearized inversions, to solve the full non-linear 3D FWI problem.
+The method begins with an initial starting model which is then iteratively improved using a sequence of linearized inversions, to solve the full non-linear 3D FWI problem.

 New Flavors Abound

-As computing power has expanded, so has the seismic frequency range on which FWI is run.
-While the greatest benefit for model building is achieved from access to relatively low frequencies, increasing the frequency content in FWI helps in reservoir characterization.
+As computing power expands, so has the seismic data frequency range on which FWI is run.
+While the greatest benefit for model building is achieved from access to relatively low frequencies (<20 Hz), increasing the frequency content in FWI may help in reservoir characterization.